 most business video fails for one reason no one wants to admit.

 There is no shortage of video being made.
-Brand films, explainers, social edits and campaign videos are produced constantly, and on the surface much of it looks perfectly competent.
+Brand films, explainers, social edits, and campaign videos are produced constantly.
+On the surface, much of it looks perfectly competent.
 It is well shot, well lit, carefully edited, and approved by everyone internally.

 And yet, a large proportion of it quietly fails.